 2. Chatbots: a new way to communicate with your customers

-By 2025, the global chatbot market is expected to generate revenues in excess of one thousand million dollars.
+By 2025, the global chatbot market is expected to generate revenues of over one thousand million dollars.
 And ecommerce represents a big slice of this.
 Chatbots will continue to be one of the biggest ecommerce trends going into 2021.
 The global chatbot market has attained a massive 24.3% Compound Annual Growth Rate.
 45% of end users consider chatbots their primary choice for customer service inquiries.

 Voice Commerce